hamlet-io/docs/docs/in-depth/foundations/terminology.md

 ## Solution

 - **Description**
     A solution defines the infrastructure in a product.
 Solutions describe each component and its configuration.
-A an instance of the solution is then deployed based on the environment and segment of a product
+An instance of the solution is then deployed based on the environment and segment of a product.

 ## Environment

 - **Description**
     An environment represents a stage in the application life cycle, for example integration, preproduction, production would be three environments within a product.
-They represent the basic stages of an application life cycle, integration is to make sure new code introduced is technically working, preproduction is used for business testing and confirmation and production is the real world.
+They represent the basic stages of an application life cycle.
+Integration is to make sure new code introduced is technically working, preproduction is used for business testing and confirmation and production is the real world.

 ## Segment